MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/strategy-for-access-control-and-iam.md

 **Define roles**

 To properly set up your IAM, consider which roles are involved in the process flow that guides undergo from their creation to archiving.
-In a process flow that adheres to regulated industry requirements, two roles are mandatory: an author and a QA.
+In a process flow that adheres to regulated industry requirements, two roles are mandatory: an author and a quality assurance (QA).
 The guide needs to be authored and it needs to be validated.

 Consider if a process owner would be involved in the initial steps of the Guides user journey.
 For example, a process owner could request the creation of a guide based on a need identified in production.
 If you wish to integrate the Guides process flow with existing processes such as a Quality Management System (QMS) or a Learning Management System (LMS), you might need a role that handles the integration process and ensures that systems are in sync.